 - January 24, 2017 - CALSTART

-Eligible applicants include direct recipients of FTA grants under the Section 5307 Urbanized Area Formula program, states, and Indian Tribes.
+Eligible applicants include direct or designated recipients of FTA grants; States; local governmental authorities; and Indian Tribes.
 Except for projects proposed by Indian Tribes, proposals for funding eligible projects in rural (non-urbanized) areas must be submitted as part of a consolidated state proposal.
 States and other eligible applicants also may submit consolidated proposals for projects in urbanized areas.

 Eligible projects include:

 - purchasing or leasing low- or no-emission buses